uspki/policies/certificate-policy.md

 4. Relevant legislation.

 #### 4.9.6 Revocation checking requirement for relying parties
-All CAs operating under this policy provide revocation information in accordance with Section 4.9.7 and Section 4.9.9.
+All CAs operating under this policy provide revocation information in accordance with section 4.9.7 and section 4.9.9.

 It is recommended that relying parties process the expiration date of the certificate and perform certificate revocation checking, and comply with this information, whenever using a U.S. Federal Public Trust TLS PKI certificate in a transaction.